Nisos

 17th-century engraving of Nisos's daughter Scylla falling in love with his enemy Minos.

-In Greek mythology, Nisos or Nisus (Ancient Greek: Νῖσος) was a King of Megara.
+In Greek mythology, Nisos or Nisus (Νῖσος) was a king of Megara.

 Family

 Nisos was one of the four sons of Pandion II, King of Athens, and Pylia, daughter of King Pylas of Megara.
-He was the brother of Aegeas, Pallas, Lykos and the wife of Sciron.
+He was the brother of Aegeas, Pallas and Lykos.
+He also had a sister who married Sciron.
 According to Hyginus, Nisos's father was the god Ares while other authors affirmed that he was the offspring of Deion.

 Nisos was married to Abrota, sister of Megareus, and when she died, Nisos commanded that the Megarian women should wear clothes like she had.
 His daughter Eurynome, with Poseidon, had the famous son Bellerophon.
 The second daughter Iphinoe married Megareus, her maternal uncle.
 Lastly, the third princess Scylla was responsible for Nisos' death.

 Mythology

 Early days

 Metion, the uncle of Nisos, had seized the throne from Pandion II.
 However, upon their father's death, Nisos and his brothers returned to Athens and took back control.
 They drove out the sons of Metion, put Aegeus on the throne, and divided the government in four.
 Aegeas became king of Athens, and Nisos the King of Megara.